amicuchu/NintendoClientsWiki/Data-Store-Protocol-(SMM-2).md

 ## [[NEX Protocols]] > [Data Store (0x73)](Data-Store-Protocol) > SMM 2

 This page describes the methods that are only seen in Super Mario Maker 2.
-This page is incomplete.
-Any help would be appreciated.

 | Method ID | Method Name |
 | --- | --- |